dukeluo/eslint-plugin-check-file/README.md

 ## Supported Rules

-- [check-file/folder-match-with-fex](docs/rules/folder-match-with-fex.md): Enforce a consistent naming pattern for the folder of the specified file
+- [check-file/folder-match-with-fex](docs/rules/folder-match-with-fex.md): Enforce a consistent naming pattern for the folder of the specified file extension